 Commissioner Richard D. Davison, Vice Chair began his criminal justice career in 1989 as an Assistant State Attorney in the Ninth Judicial Circuit where he prosecuted juvenile delinquency, misdemeanor, and traffic cases in jury and non-jury trials.
 In 1991, he became the staff attorney for the Florida House of Representatives Committee on Criminal Justice.
 He then served as an Assistant Statewide Prosecutor for Florida’s Office of Statewide Prosecution where he prosecuted white collar crime, organized crime, and other criminal enterprises.
 Following the creation of the Florida Department of Juvenile Justice in 1994, Commissioner Davison served as that Department’s Director of Legislative Affairs, Assistant General Counsel, and Deputy Secretary.
 Subsequently, Commissioner Davison was appointed Deputy Secretary of the Florida Department of Corrections.
 Prior to his appointment to the Commission, he served as Legal Counsel for the Gadsden County Sheriff’s Office.
 Commissioner Davison received a Bachelor of Science degree from Florida State University and a Doctor of Jurisprudence from the University of Florida in 1988.
 Commissioner Davison was appointed by Governor Scott and the Florida Cabinet on August 19, 2014 and was confirmed by the Florida Senate on April 29, 2015 to serve a six-year term extending until June 30, 2020.
 He is a member of the Florida Bar Association and serves as a Counselor for the Florida American Legion Boys State.

-Commissioner David A. Wyant, Secretary began his law–enforcement career in 1994 as a patrol officer with the Bartow Police Department.
-In 1996, he was promoted to serve as a Detective in the Special Investigations Unit where he investigated narcotic, vice and other high profile crimes.
+Commissioner David A. Wyant, Secretary began his law enforcement career in 1994 as a patrol officer with the Bartow Police Department.
+In 1996, he was promoted to serve as a Detective in the Special Investigations Unit where he investigated narcotic, vice, and other high profile crimes.
 For his efforts in this role, Commissioner Wyant was selected as the Bartow Chamber of Commerce Police Officer of the Year in 1997.
-After briefly serving in the community–focused policing squad bike patrol unit, Wyant returned to the role of Detective in 2002 where he was responsible for investigating economic, person and property crimes as well as homicides.
-In 2006, Commissioner Wyant was promoted to serve as the Department’s Sergeant of Detectives and was appointed as the Deputy Chief in 2014 subsequently earning numerous commendations and the Polk County Police Chiefs Association Officer of the Year Award.
+After briefly serving in the community-focused policing squad bike patrol unit, Wyant returned to the role of Detective in 2002 where he was responsible for investigating economic, person, and property crimes as well as homicides.
+In 2006, Commissioner Wyant was promoted to serve as the Department’s Sergeant of Detectives and was appointed as the Deputy Chief in 2014, subsequently earning numerous commendations and the Polk County Police Chiefs Association Officer of the Year Award.
 Commissioner Wyant received a Bachelor’s degree in Criminal Justice from St. Leo University in Tampa and is a graduate of the FBI National Academy in Quantico, VA.
-He was appointed by Governor Rick Scott and the Florida Cabinet on May 10, 2016 to serve a six-year term extending until June 30, 2022.
-His appointment is subject to confirmation by the Florida Senate.
+He was appointed by Governor Rick Scott and the Florida Cabinet on May 10, 2016 and was confirmed by the Florida Senate on May 5, 2017 to serve a six-year term extending until June 30, 2022.